With such a profusion of types of GPU video memory, also known as VRAM, you’re bound to be a bit perplexed about which is the best choice.

 What Does The Future Hold for VRAM?

-An thrilling rumor exists in the HBM camp regarding the release of HBM3.
+An exhilarating rumor exists in the HBM camp regarding the release of HBM3.
 Although these rumors have lost steam since they first surfaced a couple of years ago, it isn’t unreasonable to assume that the next memory generation might be near.
 Many now believe those HBM3 rumors referred to HBM2E, but it’s nice to be optimistic.

 Which VRAM Reigns Supreme?